Coutts & Co Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by PI insurers such as AmTrust.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by professional indemnity insurers.
 It is a unique risk mitigation tool.

-This software optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Coutts & Co’s changes.
-Even though using COMPLETIONmonitor is not a condition for being on the Coutts & Co panel, demonstrating you can stay up to date with Coutts & Co’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your panel standing.
+This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Coutts & Co’s changes.
+Notwithstanding that using the tool is not a prerequisite for Coutts & Co , demonstrating you can stay up to date with Coutts & Co’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Coutts & Co